 So, What Works For Your Home?
 Questions to Consider:

-|Does your home have high, vaulted ceilings and a wide wall to point furniture in the direction of?||This would be the perfect scenario for a gas fireplace, or a wood burning unit with a gas log lighter, pair it with a large and rustic brick hearth for a complete look.
+|Does your home have high, vaulted ceilings and a wide wall to point furniture in the direction of?||This would be the perfect scenario for a zero-clearance gas fireplace that can be built into a brand new, custom designed mantel/hearth to pair it with for the complete look.|

 |Do you have a contemporary and minimalist home?||A great option would be a linear fireplace.
 The sleek and thin design and optional colourful flames will add to the aesthetic.|

 With our fireplaces, you have many options when it comes to trims, logs, fireboxes, backgrounds, and more.
 Use Valor's Design Centre below to create a custom fireplace and visualize your new fireplace before you make any commitments.